-RSPT 2361 CLINICAL V - RESPIRATORY THERAPY/THERAPIST (0-0-16) CREDIT 3

-Prerequisite: Admission and progression through the program of study All concurrent RSPT courses within the designated semester required.

-A health-related, work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
+RSPT 2361 CLINICAL V - RESPIRATORY THERAPY/THERAPIST (0-0-16) CREDIT 3 Prerequisite: Admission and progression through the program of study All concurrent RSPT courses within the designated semester required.
+(Offered only in spring semester) A health-related, work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.

-RSPT 2414 MECHANICAL VENTILATION (2-6) CREDIT 4

-Prerequisite: Admission and progression through the program of study All concurrent RSPT courses within the designated semester required.

-The study of mechanical ventilation with emphasis on ventilator classification, methods, principles, and operational characteristics.
+RSPT 2414 MECHANICAL VENTILATION (2-6) CREDIT 4 Prerequisite: Admission and progression through the program of study All concurrent RSPT courses within the designated semester required.
+(Offered only in fall semester) The study of mechanical ventilation with emphasis on ventilator classification, methods, principles, and operational characteristics.

 Includes indications, complications, and physiologic effects/principles of mechanical ventilation.
 Emphasizes initiation, management, and weaning of ventilatory support.
 The use of a microcomputer for application software is required.

-RSPT 2453 NEONATAL/PEDIATRIC CARDIOPULMONARY CARE (2-6) CREDIT 4

-Prerequisite: Admission and progression through the program of study All concurrent RSPT courses within the designated semester required.
+RSPT 2453 NEONATAL/PEDIATRIC CARDIOPULMONARY CARE (2-6) CREDIT 4 Prerequisite: Admission and progression through the program of study All concurrent RSPT courses within the designated semester required.
+(Offered only in fall semester) A study of peopatal/pediatric cardiopulmonary care.
+The use of a microcomputer for appl